 Train travel in British Columbia is a spectacular experience.
 This is true whether you go on the cheap or for luxury.
-In this post, I compare VIA Rail and the Rocky Mountaineer train experiences so that you can decide how you want to spend your travel dollar.
+In this post, I look at VIA Rail vs. the Rocky Mountaineer train experiences so that you can decide how you want to spend your travel dollar.

 Towering mountains, winding rivers, pristine emerald green lakes, glaciers, wildlife and even a semi-arid desert.

 The thing about train travel in British Columbia is that it's about the scenery.
 You can't say that for all train travel.
 But you can in B.C.
 And that's why you have a decision to make.

 Do you want to add luxury (and price) to your train experience or do you want to go the budget route and save money for another trip?